How to Add Privacy to Your BackyardMay 1, 2018

 You will be able to fully relax without having to worry about prying eyes or being interrupted by interactions with your neighbors.
 You may enjoy interacting with your neighbors, but everyone needs a break every now and then.
 A screened-in patio can help you create that perfect private sanctuary in your backyard.

-As you’re planning out your custom home, take some time to consider your backyard.
+As you’re planning out and positioning your custom home, take some time to consider your backyard.
 A fence is one of the backyard must-haves that can provide privacy or just a secure boundary for your property.
 If you need a border, but aren’t worried about privacy, there are a ton of fencing options available.

 If you’d like to add privacy to your backyard, these are some of the several options available to give you what you need.
 Plus, they’re a great way to provide a boundary and some protection for other things to build in your backyard.
 Contact Custom Home Group at 717-284-4090 to get started on the path to your dream home!